MarsLandingMedia/NeuroNow/README.md

 <span style="color:#d73a49"><strong>ServiceNow® Notice</strong></span>
 ServiceNow is a registered trademark of ServiceNow, Inc. This project is <strong>not affiliated with, endorsed by, or sponsored by ServiceNow</strong>.
 Any references to ServiceNow are intended for educational and integration demonstration purposes only.
 Use of this project assumes that you remain in compliance with ServiceNow’s Terms of Service and applicable usage policies.
-This project does not utilize `GlideRecordSecure`, and therefore does not enforce full ACL-based access controls.
-Data access in scripts assumes a trusted and sandboxed development environment, and may not meet ServiceNow security best practices.

 <span style="color:#6f42c1"><strong>OpenAI® Notice</strong></span>
 This project uses the OpenAI API.
 OpenAI and ChatGPT are trademarks of OpenAI.
 This project is <strong>not affiliated with or endorsed by OpenAI</strong>.
 All API usage must comply with OpenAI's Terms of Use.

+<span style="color:#6f42c1"><strong>!!!
+GlideRecordSecure Not Used !!!</strong></span>
+This project does not utilize `GlideRecordSecure`, and therefore does not enforce full ACL-based access controls.
+Data access in scripts assumes a trusted and sandboxed development environment, and may not meet ServiceNow security best practices.